 Enter the Liquid Neural Network.

-The Liquid neural network is a form of recurrent neural network that processes data in time series.
-Recurrent neural networks have shown strong performance and making predictions based on sequences such as text streams, or time series of scientific measurements.
+The liquid neural network is a form of recurrent neural network where the network learns continuously as new data is fed in.
+This type of neural network has shown strong performance and making predictions based on sequences such as text streams, or time series data from scientific measurements.
+Liquid neural networks were defined by initially defined by a team of researchers at MIT.

 Recurrent neural networks exceed the performance of normal, feed forward neural networks when the input data is a sequence, because they can more efficiently keep track of relevant information at different parts of the sequence.